 The O'Briens, of all the families in Ireland, should have known that a woman at the water could speak their fate.
 For their line had heard such a voice before.

-The guardian spirit of the O'Briens — of the whole Dál gCais, the kindred from which they spring — was Aoibheall of Craig Liath, the lady of the grey rock above the Shannon near Killaloe.
+The guardian spirit of the O'Briens, and of the whole Dál gCais, the kindred from which they spring, was Aoibheall of Craig Liath, the lady of the grey rock above the Shannon near Killaloe.
 She kept a golden harp, and the music of it was heard only by one who was about to die.
 On the night before the Battle of Clontarf, in the year 1014, the old High King Brian Boru heard Aoibheall's harp in the dark, and knew by it that he would win the day and not come home from it.
 Both came true.
 The O'Briens had a supernatural woman bound to their fortunes from the very beginning, and she told them when their greatest man would fall.

 Nor is she the only such figure in Clare.
 Westropp records that in 1318, as the Norman lord Richard de Clare marched against the O'Briens and the O'Deas before the Battle of Dysert O'Dea, his army came to the River Fergus and found there a hideous hag, washing armour and bloodied robes in the water until the red gore ran churning through her hands.
-It was the oldest omen of all — the washer at the ford, who launders the gear of the men about to die — and within the day the Norman host was destroyed.
+It was the oldest omen of all, the washer at the ford, who launders the gear of the men about to die, and within the day the Norman host was destroyed.
 A woman.
 At the water.
 And the colour red.
 Clare told this story over and over, across the centuries; and the mermaid of Killone is its last and gentlest telling, moved indoors to a great house and a stolen cask of wine, but the same tale at heart.

 And she is not only Irish.
-Far away in France they told of Mélusine, the water-fairy who married a lord and built up his house into a mighty one — on a single condition, which in time he broke.
+Far away in France they told of Mélusine, the water-fairy who married a lord and built up his house into a mighty one, on a single condition, which in time he broke.
 When he did, she left him; and ever after, the story goes, she was heard wailing about the towers of the family's castle on the night before any of its lords died, and was seen there the very night the castle itself was thrown down.
-The folklorists have a name for her kind, and for Mary Finn with her: the offended wife from the otherworld — the water-woman who raises a house up, and who, when she is wronged, unmakes it.
+The folklorists have a name for her kind, and for Mary Finn with her: the offended wife from the otherworld, the water-woman who raises a house up, and who, when she is wronged, unmakes it.
 It is one of the great stories of Europe, and Clare has its own.

 There is a last quiet detail worth keeping.
-All across the old Celtic world, the springs and lakes had women in them — guardians of the water — and when Christianity came, it did not so much banish them as set a saint beside them.
+All across the old Celtic world, the springs and lakes had women in them, guardians of the water, and when Christianity came, it did not so much banish them as set a saint beside them.
 So it is at Killone, where Saint John's holy well rises a few steps from the mermaid's lake: the new faith and the old water-spirit sharing the one place, drawing from the one source, without ever quite disturbing one another.
 The well and the mermaid have been neighbours for eight hundred years.

 The story that would not drown